The Goodfellows Holiday Season

 Paypal: www.paypal.me/farmgoodfellows Venmo: @FarmingtonGoodfellows

-The application deadline for the 2022 holiday season was November 18.
-If you missed the application deadline, but still need assistance, one of these local agencies may be able to help.
+The application deadline for the 2023 holiday season is November 17.
+If you miss the application deadline, but still need assistance, one of these local agencies may be able to help.
 Applications for Holiday Assistance from the Goodfellows can be found here beginning in October each year.